CarsonScott/MindToWeb/README.md

 # MindToWeb

-## A home for one-off ideas/partial projects where they can live comfortably on the internet
+## A place where one-off ideas/partial projects can live comfortably online